oliverkolbet/linux-sh-installer/README.md

 It will also add a few lines of code in the bashrc to make the script in .SCRIPT to run every time bash starts.

-Example:
+# Example:

 ``cd`` to the example directory and type ``../installer.sh example``.
 It will rerun the bashrc.
 Once it is done, type test.
-It should output "This is a test!"
+It should output "This is a test."

+Check the file in ~/.example/log.txt

+It should have some text in it.

+Also, feel free to look at any of the code in the example folder.